 I've been eyeing cottage-style playhouses for awhile and I have yet to find one that are white (or anything other than cedar-color).
-So, I went ahead and ordered this Backyard Discovery Playhouse on sale for $179 and got to work painting!
+So, I went ahead and ordered this wooden playhouse on sale for $179 and got to work painting!

 It came a couple days later and it's HEAVY.

 I'll be honest, the minute I opened and started unpacking it I started to regret it.

 We don't have a garage and the temperature in Central Virginia has been oppressive lately.
 So, painting outside wasn't an option or I probably would have had the painting done much faster.
 Instead, I scrunched all the pieces into our mud room and had to paint them in sections and one side at a time.
 I also quickly found out that cedar soaks up paint so each side needed at least three coats of paint.
 If I could do this all over again, I would have taken them all outside in the morning and used a paint sprayer to save a ton of time.
 Spray paint won't work well and you'll need way too many cans.
 I also painted BEFORE assembly so each nook and cranny would be the right color (I hate when you can see unpainted spots).
 Plus, where I planned to put the playhouse wouldn't fit through the door if it was already assembled.
 Oh yeah, I'm keeping it inside...